simpler-env/SimplerEnv/README.md

-# RealSimple: Simulated Manipulation Policy Evaluation for Real-World Robots
+# simpler_env: Simulated Manipulation Policy Evaluation Environments for Real Robot Setups

 Significant progress has been made in building generalist robot manipulation policies, yet their scalable and reproducible evaluation remains challenging, as real-world evaluation is operationally expensive and inefficient.
 We propose employing physical simulators as efficient, scalable, and informative complements to real-world evaluations.
 These simulation evaluations offer valuable quantitative metrics for checkpoint selection, insights into potential real-world policy behaviors or failure modes, and standardized setups to enhance reproducibility.